 Those who prefer a milder, perfumery flavor may want to experiment with floral teas such as Jasmine, Linden Flower, or Lavender blends.

 Are you craving something completely different?
-Try one of these totally unique tea lattes that Starbucks doesn’t even have on its menu:
+Try one of these unique tea lattes that Starbucks doesn’t even have on its menu:

 How to Make Starbucks London Fog